fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 relocations that will be performed for an insertion.
 If more relocations are required, the `insertion` operation will return an error.
 For both filters, we can avoid this problem by simply initializing the filter with a sufficiently large capacity.
 However, this will increase the memory footprint of the filter.
 Furthermore, it is difficult to predict how many elements a node on Fleek Network will cache.
 It is also likely that the number of cached elements will greatly vary for different nodes.
-Fortunately, there is a variant of Bloom filters called _Scalable Bloom Filters_ [4] that can adapt dynamically to the number of elements stored, while guaranteeing a maximum false positive rate.
+Fortunately, a variant of Bloom filters called _Scalable Bloom Filters_ [4] can adapt dynamically to the number of elements stored while guaranteeing a maximum false positive rate.
 The proposed technique is also applicable to Cuckoo filters.

 ## Other Filters